Short stays with purpose.

 Each stay is planned with purpose, helping you recharge, grow, and return home with new confidence.

-Option 1 – Short Term Accommodation (STA) or Respite
+Option 1 – Short Term Accommodation (STA) including respite

 You will usually see STA listed under Core Supports – Assistance with Daily Life.